circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 ### CircleCI Settings

-In the CircleCI app Settings for your project, [Build Processing]{{ site.baseurl }}/2.0/build-processing/) must be enabled (default is to be ON for all new projects).
+In the CircleCI app Settings page for your project, [Build Processing]({{ site.baseurl }}/2.0/build-processing/) must be enabled (default is to be ON for all new projects).
 The org Admin must also opt-in to use of uncertified orbs in your organization under the Settings tab on the Security page of the CircleCI app.

 ### Get the new CircleCI CLI